zhuorantan/TelegramGPT/README.md

 ## Usage

 Simply send a message to the bot and it will reply with a ChatGPT response.
-To clear current conversation, send command `/clear`.
+To start a new conversation, send command `/new`.